 Review all medications with your nurse before you leave the hospital.
 If you are not clear on any of the information, ASK QUESTIONS.

 You should only take the medications that are listed on your discharge instructions.

-You will be given a prescription for liquid pain medication prior to going home.
+You will be given a prescription for pain medication.
 You must allow 1-3 days for any refill request to be processed.
-If your local pharmacy does not carry liquid pain prescription, please contact our office.